xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	c) the smaller the p-value, the stronger the evident to reject H1
 	d) the p-value is the evidence against a H1

-130. Assign to the correct group (Descriptive statistics / Inferential statistics)
+130. Assign to the correct group (Descriptive statistics / Inferential statistics).
+Select only Descriptive statistics.
 	a) multivariate correlations
 	b) hypothesis testing
 	c) summarizing raw observations into information that we can understand